Avatar

 Mar 2025: I accepted an assistant professor position in the Department of Statistics at the University of Georgia, starting August 2025.

-Jan 2025: Our paper “Spatial-statistical downscaling with uncertainty quantification in biodiversity modelling” has been accepted by Methods in Ecology and Evolution.
+Jan 2025: Paper on “Spatial-statistical downscaling with uncertainty quantification in biodiversity modelling” accepted at Methods in Ecology and Evolution.

-Jan 2025: Our paper “A new family of error distributions for Bayesian quantile regression” has been accepted by Bayesian Analysis.
+Jan 2025: Paper on “A new family of error distributions for Bayesian quantile regression” accepted at Bayesian Analysis.

 Dec 2024: Invited talks at TIES 2024 at the University of South Australia (Mawson Lakes Campus), Australia.